genebean/my-oh-zsh-themes/README.md

 All the theme I have created or modified live here but my primary one is `beanbag.zsh-theme`.

+_Note: the screenshots below have what looks like ghosting... its where my terminal is translucent._

 ## beanbag

 ![beanbag.zsh-theme screenshot](beanbag-zsh-theme-screenshot.png)